About

 Current Projects

 My obsession with learning all about the flora of the Western Cascades (my “backyard” mountains) has resulted in a long term project to write a book on the plants and great plant hikes of the area.
 The title will be Mountain Plants of the Western Cascades and Where to Find Them.
 This is a huge undertaking and one I am enjoying thoroughly.
 I have been working on it off and on for a number of years already but have quite a ways still to go.
 In answer to the question “When will it be done?”
 I can only say “When it is ready.”
-My painting is on hold for the time being, but the writing, photography and layout of the book thoroughly satisfy my creative juices.
+My painting is on hold for the time being, but the writing, photography, and layout of the book thoroughly satisfy my creative juices.
 I have also created a website with information on the Western Cascades and its flora at westerncascades.com.
 You can find samples of the book there as well.

 Personal

-I am also obsessed with growing plants in my own garden—a combination of rock garden and woodland—with many native species.
 I learn so much watching plants go from seed to bloom (when I can get them to germinate!).
 Gardening is a wonderful combination of art and science.
 If only it weren’t such hard physical work.
-I’ve found that—at least at my age—gardening, drawing, and sewing cannot all be done at the same time, so both art and gardening are somewhat on the back burner while my hands heal from overuse over the last couple of years and I focus on my plant book.
+I’ve found that—at least at my age—gardening, drawing, and sewing cannot all be done at the same time, so both art and gardening are somewhat on the back burner while my hands heal from overuse over the last couple of years and I focus on the Flora and my own plant book.

 Contact